sandipanpaul21/Data_Science_INSHORT/README.md

 1. First is the Variable Transformation.
 For example, Log transformation Variable or Square Root transformation Variable.
 Scaling is also a type of Variable Transformation.
 For example, Min Max Scaler or Normalization and Standardization.
 2. The Second is Feature Construction.
 For example, Binning.

+## Clustering 01 Distance Metrics##

+Distance Metrics in Machine Learning

+1. Euclidean Distance: It represents the shortest distance between two points

+2. Manhattan Distance: It is the sum of absolute differences between points across all the dimensions.

+3. Minkowski Distance: Is the generalized form of Euclidean and Manhattan Distance.
+If P or Lamda = 1, then it calculates Manhatten Distance.
+If P or Lamda = 2, then it calculates Euclidean Distance.

+4. Hamming Distance: Hamming Distance measures the similarity between two strings of the same length.
+The Hamming Distance between two strings of the same length is the number of positions at which the corresponding characters are different.